Are you a team player? Resilient, compassionate and courageous? You might have the qualities we're looking for to strengthen our crew.

 The final validations ensure applicants are suitable for employment as a firefighter.

 Applicants who do not meet the required standards of any part of the medical examination will not be offered a position as a firefighter.
-Where any increased risk of injury or other potential issues is identified, these will be considered - taking into account the nature of the concern and the likelihood of injury or other impact in the short term.
-Examples of medical conditions generally considered not compatible with unrestricted operational firefighting duties include, but not be limited to; previous heart attack, implantable defibrillators, epilepsy, diabetes requiring insulin, hearing aids, permanent need for blood thinning medications, joint replacement surgery or eyesight disorders.
+Where any increased risk of injury or other potential issues is identified, these will be considered, taking into account the nature of the concern and the likelihood of injury or other impact in the short term.
+Examples of medical conditions generally considered incompatible with unrestricted operational firefighting duties include, but are not limited to: asthma, previous heart attack, implantable defibrillators, epilepsy, diabetes requiring insulin, hearing aids, permanent need for blood thinning medications, joint replacement surgery or eyesight disorders.

 When requested, applicants are required to obtain their: